Dutch Low Saxon

-Dutch Low Saxon (Nederlaands Leegsaksies [ˈneːdərlaːnts ˈleːxsɑksis] or Nederlaands Nedersaksies; Nederlands Nedersaksisch) are the Low Saxon dialects of the Low German language that are spoken in the northeastern Netherlands and are written there with local, unstandardised orthographies based on Standard Dutch orthography.
+Dutch Low Saxon (Nederlaands Leegsaksies [ˈneːdərlaːnts ˈleːxsɑksis] or Nederlaands Nedersaksies; Nederlands Nedersaksisch) are Low Saxon dialects from the Low German language that are spoken in the northeastern Netherlands and are mostly, but not exclusively, written with local, unstandardised orthographies based on Standard Dutch orthography.

 The UNESCO Atlas of endangered languages lists the language as vulnerable.
 The percentage of speakers among parents dropped from 34% in 1995 to 15% in 2011.
 The percentage of speakers among their children dropped from 8% to 2% in the same period.
-According to a 2005 study 53% speaks Low Saxon or Low Saxon and Dutch at home and 71% could speak it in the researched area.
+According to a 2005 study 53% indicated to speak Low Saxon or Low Saxon and Dutch at home and 71% they could speak Low Saxon in the researched area, accounting for a total of 1.6 million speakers at home and 2.15 million total, ranging from "reasonably" to "very well" in terms of proficiency.

-The Netherlands recognizes Dutch Low Saxon as an official regional language under the European Charter for Regional or Minority Languages.
+The Netherlands recognizes Dutch Low Saxon as a regional language under the European Charter for Regional or Minority Languages.

 Classification

 The classification of Dutch Low Saxon is not unanimous.
-From a diachronic point of view, the Dutch Low Saxon dialects are merely the West Low German (Northern Low Saxon and Friso-Saxon in the case of Gronings) dialects native to areas in the Netherlands, as opposed to areas beyond the national border with Germany.
+From a diachronic point of view, the Dutch Low Saxon dialects are merely the Low Saxon (Northern Low Saxon and Friso-Saxon in the case of Gronings) dialects native to areas in the Netherlands, as opposed to areas beyond the national border with Germany.
 Some Dutch Low Saxon dialects like Tweants show features of Westphalian, a West Low German dialect spoken in adjacent Northern Germany.

-From a strictly synchronic point of view, however, some linguists classify Dutch Low Saxon as a variety of Dutch.
+From a strictly synchronic point of view, however, some linguists classify Dutch Low Saxon as belonging to the Dutch language area.
 Also, as a practical matter, Dutch Low Saxon, since the 17th century, has been influenced by Standard Dutch, but the Low Saxon dialects in Germany are influenced by Standard German.
 Recent studies have, however, shown that mutual intelligibility is not necessarily impaired and that the basis remains the same.

-Use
+Usage

-Shortly after the Second World War, linguists claimed that speaking a dialect other than the standard language would impair children's (language) learning abilities.
+Shortly after Second World War, linguists claimed that speaking a dialect other than the standard language would impair children's (language) learning abilities.
 In combination with a generally condescending attitude by the upper classes of Dutch society and the media towards speakers of Low Saxon varieties (or in fact anything different from Standard Dutch), that goaded many parents to stop passing the language on to their children.
 It also brought about a general opinion among speakers of Low Saxon that having the slightest accent, in Dutch, would reduce job opportunities and social status.